freespek/ssf-mc/EXPERIMENTS.md

 Since `Spec 2` has high complexity, even these experiments time out after 40 hours.

-#### 4.2.3.
+### 4.3.
 Bounded model checking on fixed graphs

 The results above are not surprising – the solver has to consider both reachability properties for all possible block graphs, and all possible FFG voting scenarios on top of these graphs.

-To further evaluate `Spec 2`, we fixed the block graph – this way the solver only has to reason about voting.
+To further evaluate `Spec 2`, we fix the block graph – this way the solver only has to reason about voting.
 Example fixed block graphs are encoded in [spec/MC_ffg_examples.tla].